 In our example, let the cost of public funds be k.
-Then we would estimate that the \$10,000 grant would cost \$10,000k but would save \$1370 in reduced fund-raising.
-The government grant will reduce economic efficiency if \$10,000k - 1370 > 727, that is, if k > 0.210.
-While the median estimate for k is below this critical value, the critical k is still well
+Then we would estimate that the \$10,000 grant would cost \$10,000 k but would save \$1410 in reduced fundraising.
+The government grant will reduce economic efficiency if \$10,000 k - 1410 > 727, that is, if k > 0.217.
+While the median estimate for k is below this critical value, the critical k is still well within the range of estimates the cost of public funds in the literature, making it difficult to determine whether crowding is welfare enhancing or welfare reducing.
+When one factors in the social costs and benefits of fundraising (e.g. Andreoni and Rao, forthcoming), the answer becomes even more cloudy, but well worth pursuing in future research.